lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 This check applies to LIFE_CYCLE, HW_CFG and SECRET* partitions.
-If a failure is encountered, the OTP controller will send out an `otp_consistency_mismatch` alert and reset all of its hardware outputs to their defaults.
+If a failure is encountered, the OTP controller will send out a `fatal_check_error` alert and reset all of its hardware outputs to their defaults.

 Note that checks applied to life cycle could cause a failure if life cycle is updated, because life cycle is the only partition that may contain live updates.
 The controller hence detects this condition and makes sure that the buffer registers are kept up to date in order to prevent false positives.